 Where Is Bird Island (Shark Tooth Island) Located

 The island is positioned directly between Tybee Island and downtown Savannah on the Savannah River.
+So if you’re looking for best place to find shark teeth on Tybee Island explore the options to visit Shark Tooth Island Savannah ga.

 Numerous creeks and cuts feed into the island’s vicinity, allowing for access from surrounding coastal towns.